-From 1st Febuary 2008 through to 1st February 2009 we tried to avoid creating any landfill waste from our home in Christchurch, Aotearoa New Zealand.
+From 1st February 2008 through to 1st February 2009 we tried to avoid creating any landfill waste from our home in Christchurch, Aotearoa New Zealand.

 Click on the magazine images to read articles on the year, or click here to see the first of three TV3 Campbell Live stories on the challenge.

 The aim was to create new habits in order to further our journey towards living lightly on the earth.
 We really enjoyed the challenge and continue to live ‘rubbish free’.

 When we were doing the challenge we lived with our dog and two chickens in Christchurch, New Zealand, where Matthew was working 30 hours a week, and Waveney part time hours plus study.
 We have no kids.
 We have a car but bike a lot.
 We eat meat, but not every day.
 Within 5kms we did have a bulk foods store, butcher, baker and organic store and also had a section large enough to garden and deal with our own organic waste.

 We’ve now relocated to Auckland, New Zealand and continue our rubbish free lifestyle whilst house sitting around the city.
 We’ve been heartened to find that living rubbish free is not dependent on having land.
 We now live the equivalent of an apartment lifestyle and are pulling it off, so there’s no excuses!